 4) Good fats and only whole grains

-Eat good fats including avocado, extra virgin olive oil (not heated), coconut oil, raw or activated nuts and seeds, chia, pastured meats and fish (as above).
+Eat good fats including avocado, extra virgin olive oil, coconut oil, raw or activated nuts and seeds, chia, pastured meats and fish (as above).
 Also, choose whole grains over white, processed grains.
 So brown rice is a better choice than white.
 Wholegrain bread is more nourishing that white or wholemeal.

 5) Balance your blood sugars